-A new tale added sporadically on Tuesdays. (color-coded by country or continental region if you're interested in searching for tales in a particular location) These are just short(ish) pieces -- vignettes -- from some of my travels ... typically a single incident or a person or observation that touched me in some way while traveling.
+A new tale added sporadically on Tuesdays. (color-coded by country or continental region if you're interested in searching for tales in a particular location) These are just short(ish) pieces -- vignettes -- from some of my travels ... typically (but not always) a single incident or a person or observation that touched me in some way while traveling.
 It may be from a trip chronicled here on the blog, or from another trip.
 While traveling, I stick primarily to real-time posting (or lately, themed-posting).
 While not traveling, I’ll occasionally share more of the experience in finer detail, and hence, Tuesday's Tales.

 How We Found Our Riad in the Marrakech Medina -- From Morocco.
 We get an instant immersion to driving in Morocco and the Marrakech medina.